barbaraeguche/cartdash/readme.md

 - **inline editing:** implemented in-line editing for grocery items.
 - **deployment:** successfully deploying this project. the hard part was making mongodb atlas functional, but it was worth the effort.

-## limitations 🚨
-- **ui bug:** after editing an item, it briefly shifts position before moving back to its original spot.

 ## .env files 📄
 this project requires `.env` files for both the server and client, located in their respective folders. rename the `.env.example` file in each folder to `.env`, and update it with the necessary values. ensure these files are configured properly and not committed to version control.